sjkrta/Python-SalesCalcFlipCoin/README.md

-# Python-Projects
-Here, I will be uploading the projects that I have worked on.
-Projects includes raw python as well as it's library like PyGame, TensorFlow, PyTorch, web2py,etc.

-1. First Project:(Higest and Lowest Sale calculation based application) To understand what this program is in detail, read this description.
+Project Name: (Higest and Lowest Sale calculation based application) To understand what this program is in detail, read this description.

 Create a basic python console application to calculate and display coffee beans sales for N customers who purchased coffee beans from Australian roasters.
 The prices of coffee beans bags are shown below